mainsail-crew/MainsailOS/site/docs/installation.md

 :::

 When the process is complete, find the `/boot` volume / folder on the sd card.
 If you're having trouble finding the boot volume, try reinserting the SD card into your PC.
-Edit the `vcoreos-wpa-supplicant.txt` file found on the boot volume in a text editor and fill out your wifi information. **Remember to change the country code at the bottom of the file.**
+Edit the `ratos-wpa-supplicant.txt` file found on the boot volume in a text editor and fill out your wifi information. **Remember to change the country code at the bottom of the file.**

 When that is done insert the SD card into the Raspberry Pi, but don't turn on your printer / Raspberry Pi just yet.